lexxpavlov/LexxpavlovSettingsBundle/README.md

 LexxpavlovSettingsBundle
 =================

-This bundle helps you to manage your settings in Symfony2 project.
+This bundle helps you to manage your settings in Symfony2/3 project.

-Settings has one of type: Boolean, Integer, Float, String, Text, Html.
-You may get one separate setting or fetch group of settings.
+Settings has one of types: Boolean, Integer, Float, String, Text, Html.
+You may get one concrete setting or fetch group of settings.
 Fetching of settings may be cached by your cache provider used in project.

 Management of settings provides by SonataAdminBundle.
-In other case you may manage settings via code by use special functions.
+In other case you may manage settings via code by use special functions or predefined forms.

-Installation (>=Symfony 2.1)
+Installation
 ------------

 ### Composer